LukasWoodtli/WebPage/content/language_implementation_patterns.md

 applications, that means building a tree data structure.
 In particular, we’ll build an **abstract syntax tree** (AST)."*

+*"Abstract syntax tree (AST) [...] hold the key tokens from the input stream and record grammatical relationships discovered during the parse."*

 *"ASTs are the **lingua franca** spoken by the various stages in a language application.
 Each stage performs a computation, rewrites the tree, or creates another data structure before passing the tree along to the next stage."*

+*"The four most common IR tree patterns:"*

+- *"**Parse trees** record how a parser recognizes an input sentence.
+The interior nodes are rule names, and the leaves are tokens.
+Although parse trees are less suitable than ASTs for most language applications, parsers can create them automatically."*
+- *"**Homogeneous AST** [...]: If all the nodes have the same type, we say that they are homogeneous.
+With a single node type, there can be no specialty fields to reference child subtrees.
+Nodes track children with lists of child pointers."*
+- *"**Normalized Heterogeneous AST** [...]: Trees with a multitude of node types are called heterogeneous trees.
+Normalized het erogeneous trees use a normalized list of children like homogeneous trees."*
+- *"**Irregular Heterogeneous AST** [...]: When we refer to an AST as heterogeneous, we also assume that the nodes have irregular children.
+Instead of a normalized child list, the nodes have named fields, one per child."*

 ### Why We Build Trees